lcook/portsync/README.md

 ## Usage

 The general workflow is pretty straightforward.
+Below are a few examples of what you can do.

 Display any potential package updates for a given maintainer
 ```sh